ESOPHAGEAL CANCER

 Statistics:

-In 2020, Esophageal Cancer caused more than 0.6 million new cases and 0.54 million deaths globally.
+- In 2020, Esophageal Cancer caused more than 0.6 million new cases and 0.54 million deaths globally.

-What is the Esophagus and its functions?
+What is the esophagus and how does it work?

 What is Esophageal Cancer?

-Esophageal cancer is the development of cells that begin in the esophagus.
-Esophageal cancer typically develops in the cells that line the inside of the esophagus.
+It is the development of cells that begin in the esophagus (typically the ones in the lining inside the esophagus that begins in the esophagus).
+It can develop anywhere in the esophagus.

-Types of Esophageal Cancer
+Types of Esophageal Cancer:

 Adenocarcinoma and squamous cell carcinoma make up the most common forms of esophageal cancer.